 This savory tart recipe makes a perfect lunch when served with a green salad.
 It can also be served as an appetizer or as a vegetable with roasted meats.

 Place the tomato on its side and slice into ¼-inch slices.
 Line a baking sheet and sides with paper towels.
-Place the tomato slices on the paper towel, spreading additional paper towels on the slices and continuing stacking the tomatoes.
+Place the tomato slices on the paper towel.
+Spread additional paper towels on the slices and continue stacking the tomatoes.
 Cover the top tomatoes with paper towels.
 Press on the tomatoes – gently – so that they will release their juice.
 Set aside to drain on the paper towels for at least 30 minutes.

 Remove from the oven and cool on a rack.
 When cooled, slip off the outer ring of the tart pan.
 Using a long, flexible knife, separate the crust from the bottom ring of the tart pan.
 Slide the tart onto a large serving plate.